 There is a distinct, visible difference between an episode of Cocker rage and a display of dog aggression.

-Although conclusive scientific evidence has yet to be offered, there are several theories regarding the cause of Cocker rage.
+Although conclusive scientific evidence has yet to be offered, there are several theories regarding the cause of Cocker rage:

-Sorry for repeating this, but rage is very rare in Cocker Spaniels, however, if you suspect your dog may be prone to Cocker rage, I strongly recommend you speak to your vet as soon as possible and explain your concerns.
+Sorry for repeating this, but rage is very rare in Cocker Spaniels, however, if you suspect your dog is showing signs of Cocker rage, I strongly recommend you speak to your vet as soon as possible and explain your concerns.

 Try to note down all the symptoms and events that lead you to believe your dog has Cocker rage.
 List everything that happened before, during and after an alleged rage episode to give your vet a better understanding.
 Even better if you can get it on video, but that's not going to be easy.

 He may be able to diagnose it himself, or he may refer you to someone who specializes in animal or canine neurology.